Eleanoor/Project/README.md

 ![TEXt](doc/VisualSketch.png)
 * Main features:
 MPV:
-..* Welcome screen with getting started button.
+  * Welcome screen with getting started button.
-..* Address controller two address textfields and get locations - button.
+  * Address controller two address textfields and get locations - button.
-..* A map with the top three locations in the middle.
+  * A map with the top three locations in the middle.
-..* Detail screen with the details about the tapped location: address, opening hours and TripAdvisor Reviews.
+  * Detail screen with the details about the tapped location: address, opening hours and TripAdvisor Reviews.
-..* "Back"-button on the address screen, map screen and detail screen.
+  * "Back"-button on the address screen, map screen and detail screen.
 Optional Features:
-..* Include more addresses to implement.
+  * Include more addresses to implement.

 ## Prerequisites
 * Data sources:
-* External components:
 * Review of similar mobile apps:
 * Hardest parts: I think the hardest part is to load the data from the API keys.